A moduli stack of tropical curves: Tropicalizing the moduli space of logarithmic curves

 As we will see in Section~\ref{sec:log-curves-defs}, the monoid $(R \smallsetminus \{ 0 \}) / R^\ast$ is the stalk $\Mbar_{S,s}$ of the characteristic monoid $\overline M_S$ of a logarithmic structure on $S$ at its closed point $s$.
 Labelling each edge of the graph by the smoothing parameter $t_e \in (R \smallsetminus \{ 0 \}) / R^\ast = \overline M_{S,s}$, we have produced a tropical curve with a metric valued in $\Mbar_{S,s}$.

 Logarithmic structures give just enough additional information on the special fiber to carry out this construction without explicit reference to the smoothing family.
-This is particularly convenient for modular applications, where a smoothing family may not be available.
+This is particularly convenient for applications to moduli problems, where a smoothing family may not be available.